alanzhang03/YSCLunchSoccer/README.md

 # YSC Lunch Soccer ⚽

-A web application for managing lunchtime soccer sessions, RSVPs, team randomization, and communication for YSC (Yale Soccer Club) members.
+A web application for managing lunchtime soccer sessions, RSVPs, team randomization, and communication for YSC members.

 ## 🎯 Features